Local Area and Activities

 What to see…

-Discover the historic 14th century Ui Church next to the Braighe beach in Point.
+Walk down the road and discover the Braighe beach and the historic 13th century ruins of the Ui Church.
 The Church is also referred to as the Eye Church or its Gaelic equivalent, Eaglais na h-Aoidhe.
-St Columba’s (or Ui) Church is a 14th Century ruin sitting within its own Cemetery.
 It is located on a sandy isthmus – a narrow strip of land with sea on either side, forming a link between two larger areas of land – Ui being the Gaelic for isthmus.

 Make your way to Stornoway….

-Carrying on across the Braighe, Stornoway is a ten minute drive away and offers the amenities you would expect from a small town, including restaurants, the An Lanntair Arts Centre and coffee shops, such as Kopi Java on Cromwell Street.
+Carrying on across the Braighe, Stornoway is a ten minute drive away and offers the amenities you would expect from a small town, including restaurants, the An Lanntair Arts Centre and coffee shops, such as Kopi Java on Cromwell Street, Artizan on Church Street or the Blue Lobster on the Quay.

-Walk along Stornoway quay, enjoy the views of the harbour or stroll around the town centre.
+Walk along Stornoway quay, stock up on fresh seafood at Islander Seafood shop, enjoy the views of the harbour or stroll around the town centre.
 One of our favourite places on the island are Lews Castle Grounds, where you can explore the many walks and cycle paths to enjoy the views over Stornoway and surrounding areas.
-The Castle Grounds contain the famous Lews Castle and it’s gardens and it’s recently renovated Museum with café and restaurant.
+The Castle Grounds contain the famous Lews Castle and it’s gardens and it’s recently renovated Museum.

 The Castle Grounds also offer the perfect place to enjoy lovely home cooked lunches, baking and buy local crafts in the Woodlands Centre, which is perfectly placed to enjoy the views of Stornoway harbour.
 The Centre is also a music venue and more info can be found here www.facebook.com/TheWoodlandsCafe